ryanmcdermott/code-review-tips/README.md

 ## Introduction
 Code reviews can inspire dread in both reviewer and reviewee.
-Having your code analyzed can feel like getting screened by the TSA as you go off to a beautiful vacation.
+Having your code analyzed can feel as invasive as being screened by the TSA as you go off to a beautiful vacation.
 Even worse, reviewing other people's code can feel like a painful and ambiguous exercise, searching for problems and not even knowing where to begin.

-This project aims to provide some solid tips for how to review the code you and your team write.
-All examples are written in JavaScript, but the advice should be applicable to any project of any language.This is by no means an exhaustive list but hopefully this will help you catch as many bugs as possible.
+This project aims to provide some solid tips for how to review the code that you and your team write.
+All examples are written in JavaScript, but the advice should be applicable to any project of any language.
+This is by no means an exhaustive list, but hopefully this will help you catch as many bugs as possible long before users ever see your feature.

 ## Why Review Code?
-Code reviews are a necessary part of the software engineering process because you alone as a developer can't catch every problem in a piece of code you write.
+Code reviews are a necessary part of the software engineering process because you alone can't catch every problem in a piece of code you write.
 That's ok though!
 Even the best basketball players in the world miss shots.

 Having others review our work ensures that we deliver the best product to users and with the least amount of errors.
 Make sure your team implements a code review process for new code that is introduced into your code base.
-Find a process that works for you and your team, there's no one size fits all.
+Find a process that works for you and your team.
+There's no one size fits all.
 The important point is to do code reviews as regularly as possible.

 ## Basics
 Code reviews should:

-- Automate as much of the review as you can.
-That means avoid details that can be handled by a static analysis tool.
-Don't argue about details such as code formatting and whether to use `let` or `var`.
+- Be as automated as possible.
+This means avoid details that can be handled by a static analysis tool.
+Don't argue about nuances such as code formatting and whether to use `let` or `var`.
 Having a formatter and linter can save your team a lot of time from reviews that your computer can do for you.